 If you wake up at different times each day, your brain will be confused as to when to start the sleep process and when exactly, to prepare you for waking up again.
 Historically, people would use the sun to indicate it’s time to wake up.
 Now we rely on alarms.
 Resist the temptation to sleep in when your alarm goes off.
 Get up, start your day and start feeling better!

 This means no excessive sleeping in on weekends.

-It might feel like you’re ‘catching up on sleep’ by staying in bed until noon on a Saturday, but it can have counteractive affects.
-As mentioned before, inconsistent wake up times can mess up your circadian rhythm, even on the weekend.
+It might feel like you’re ‘catching up on sleep’ by staying in bed until noon on a Saturday, but it can have counteractive effects.
+As mentioned before, inconsistent wake-up times can mess up your circadian rhythm, even on the weekend.
 You’ll feel tired and groggy all week because your brain won’t know to prepare your body to wake up.
-It doesn’t matter as much on the weekend, but your body and mind will appreciate the consistency during the work week.
+It doesn’t matter as much on the weekend, but your body and mind will appreciate the consistency during the workweek.

 Determine how much sleep is the right amount for you.